temporalio/tctl-plugin-template/README.md

 Run `make build` to build the project

-The template shows an examples of:
+The template shows the examples of:

 - configuring a value